dgraph-io/dgraph/README.md

 ## Is Dgraph the right choice for me?

-- Do you have more than 10 SQL tables, connected via foreign keys?
+- Do you have more than 10 SQL tables connected via foreign keys?
 - Do you have sparse data, which doesn't elegantly fit into SQL tables?
 - Do you want a simple and flexible schema, which is readable and maintainable over time?